 Open regedit and navigate to the following registry key

 If it does not exist, in the right pane, right-click and create a new DWORD, NoTrayItemsDisplay and give it value ‘1‘.

 You will find that the notification area is hidden!

-You can also do so via the Group Policy Editor.
+You can also show or hide the Notification Area or System Tray via the Group Policy Editor.

 If this setting is disabled or is not configured, the notification area is shown in the user’s taskbar.

 Note: Enabling this setting overrides the “Turn off notification area cleanup” setting, because if the notification area is hidden, there is no need to clean up the icons.